Bikaner–Delhi Sarai Rohilla Superfast Express

-The 12457 / 12458 Bikaner–Delhi Sarai Rohilla Superfast Express is a Superfast Express train belonging to Indian Railways – North Western Railway zone that runs between Bikaner Junction and Delhi Sarai Rohilla in India.
+The 12457/12458 Bikaner–Delhi Sarai Rohilla Superfast Express is a Superfast Express train belonging to Indian Railways – North Western Railway zone that runs between Bikaner Junction and Delhi Sarai Rohilla in India.

 It operates as train number 12458 from Bikaner Junction to Delhi Sarai Rohilla and as train number 12457 in the reverse direction serving the states of Rajasthan, Haryana and Delhi.

 Coaches

-The 12458 / 57 Bikaner–Delhi Sarai Rohilla Superfast Express has 1 AC 1st Class cum AC 2 tier, 1 AC 2 tier, 3 AC 3 tier, 7 Sleeper Class, 6 Unreserved/General & 2 Seating cum Luggage Rake Coaches.
-It does not carry a pantry car.
+The 12457/12458 Bikaner–Delhi Sarai Rohilla Superfast Express typically operates with one AC First Class cum AC 2-Tier coach, one AC 2-Tier coach, six AC 3-Tier coaches, seven Sleeper Class coaches, six General Unreserved coaches, and one Seating cum Luggage Rake (SLR) coaches.
+The train does not include a pantry car.

-As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.
+As with most Indian Railways services, the coach composition is subject to change based on operational requirements and passenger demand.

 Service

 The 12458 Bikaner–Delhi Sarai Rohilla Superfast Express covers the distance of 458 km in 7 hours 40 mins averaging 59.74 km/h & in 8 hours 10 mins as 12457 Delhi Sarai Rohilla–Bikaner Superfast Express averaging 56.08 km/h.

 As the average speed of the train is above 55 km/h, as per Indian Railway rules, its fare includes a Superfast surcharge.